rfranks/ai-chat-ehr/README.md

 ### Chain executor environment variables

-The chain executor service recognises several knobs for tuning cache behaviour without code changes.
+The chain executor service recognizes several knobs for tuning cache behavior without code changes.
 All variables are optional and fall back to sensible defaults if unset.